magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/troubleshooting.md

 ### Read logs

-Regardless of the deployment type, ThingsBoard logs are stored on the same server/container as ThingsBoard Server/Node itself in the following directory:
+Regardless of the deployment type, IoT Hub logs are stored on the same server/container as IoT Hub Server/Node itself in the following directory:

 ```bash
 /var/log/thingsboard